ReadAlongs/Studio-Web/README.md

 for the `serve` command.
 To build for deployment, see [below](#studio-web-2).

 Note that you will need to also spin-up the ReadAlong-Studio API in order to have Studio-Web work properly.
-To do that, first clone the Python Packa ge/API repo:
+To do that, first clone the Python Package/API repo:

     git clone https://github.com/ReadAlongs/Studio.git
     cd Studio